Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - post-mortems, event management & establishing new processes: cf. [PostMortems101] & [Event Management]
 Learning is the goal during post-mortems + questiosn examples : [InfiniteHows]
 - use a chatbot for real time alerts (e.g. Hubot in Node.js, can integrate with Jenkins via Janky - Also: Slack, Lita for Ruby, Err for Python)
+- useful questions to ask yourself when designing an alarms system : [Alarm design: From nuclear power to WebOps]

 ## Deployments
 From __fle__ @ AFPY barcamp, Ansible is a good compromise between Fabric, Salt & Puppet: simple & configurable enough + not to "dev-oriented" (cf. also omniti-labs/ansible-dk)